Ba'l Hill

 OS Maps - Landranger 101 (Scarborough), Explorer 301 (Scarborough, Bridlington & Flamborough Head)

-Close to a bend in the road at the village of Wold Newton, and south of the intermittent or 'winterbourne' Gypsey Race stream, stands the often overlooked but enigmatically named barrow of Ba'l Hill.
-What can be seen now is partly a reconstruction carried out after this Neolithic mound was excavated in 1894.
-It was discovered that the monument started out as a large wooden structure that had several bodies, along with broken pottery and flints, laid out on top.
-These bodies would possibly have been left to rot and decompose for some time before being covered with the earthen mound.
+Close to a bend in the road at the village of Wold Newton, and south of the intermittent or 'winterbourne' Gypsey Race stream stands a large but often overlooked Neolithic round barrow.
+The mound that can be seen today measures about 40 metres in diameter and just under 3 metres in height and is partly a reconstruction carried out after it was excavated in 1894 by JR Mortimer.
+It was discovered that the monument started out as a large wooden structure that had several bodies along with broken pottery and flints laid out on top.
+These bodies would possibly have been left to rot and decompose for some time before being covered with an earthen mound that was capped with a layer of chalk and rubble.

 Map of the Rudston Landscape